 - Be clean, neat and tidy in appearance, clothing must be ironed. - Clothes must be washed at home and be ready to wear when the practitioner arrives at the Nursery. - Adhere to the contractual uniform requirement of Nursery tops, plain black trousers or long shorts, black socks, trainers or slippers as required.
-This can be varied by email request to the Provider if there are particular circumstances and a need for brief periods of contractual variation. - Wear appropriate clothing, corporate clothing or protective clothing as required.

-ot harm or injure

-young children, or themselves, even in an emergency, for example when catching a child who is tripping.

-- Wear only gel nail varnish is allowed in a natural tone.
-The maximum length of 0.5 cm beyond the finger-tip is allowed.
+This can be varied by email request to the Provider if there are particular circumstances and a need for brief periods of contractual variation. - Wear appropriate clothing, corporate clothing or protective clothing as required. - Wear a minimum of jewellery and ensure that the design of such jewellery could not harm or injure young children, or themselves, even in an emergency, for example when catching a child who is tripping. - Wear only gel nail varnish is allowed in a natural tone.
+The maximum length of 0.5 cm beyond the fingertip is allowed.
 The Manager on duty has absolute discretion in deciding if a Team members nails are appropriate or not.
-If in any doubt Team members must discuss with their Manager before having gel nails applied. - Brush their teeth or take other appropriate action before resuming work with the children if they have been smoking cigarettes. - Use a body spray after smoking and before resuming work with the children.
+If in any doubt Team members must discuss with their Manager before having gel nails applied. - Brush their teeth or take other appropriate action before resuming work with the children if they have been smoking cigarettes e cigarettes or vaping.
+Staff must wash their hands and use a body spray after smoking and before resuming work with the children.
+Staff must ensure that their uniform does not have smell from smoking.
+Staff must not smoke in the vicinity of the nursery or the car parks.
+Staff must ensure that their uniform is covered when they smoke cigarettes, e cigarettes or vape.